 Fit for a princess!
 Give your kids’ bathroom the VIP treatment by going for girlie glam!
-This glittery and magical Diamond Pink Mosaic Glass tile twinkles with bubble gum colored glass gemstones that are prettier than any photo filter!
+This glittery and magical Diamond Mauve Mosaic Glass tile twinkles with bubble gum colored glass gemstones that are prettier than any photo filter!
 These unique-cut shapes have a crystal-like surface that reflects light, making the bathroom look brighter!
-Compliment this tile with other pink add-ons like a pink mirror frame and painted tub.
+Compliment this tile with other pink and purple add-ons like a pink mirror frame and painted tub.

 There are three key components to creating a successful kid’s bathroom: you want it to be safe, you want it to be easy to clean, and you want it to be fun!

 Since we’re highly visual, let’s dive right in to some of the cutest design ideas for a kid-friendly bathroom, then we’ll get into the nitty gritty of anti-slip tile floors and easy to clean bathtub surrounds.

 Capture the magic of country charm — a kids bathroom idea that’s trending in 2020!
 The general theme includes wood furnishings and a white color palette with pops of pastel, keeping things fresh and light.

 Boy’s bathroom design